vuesence/vue-faq/docs/en/development/ide.md

 :::

-::: details Настройка VS Code
+:::: VS Code Customization

-VS Code позволяет делать очень тонкую настройку. Например, попробуйте создать вот этот файл локальных настроек `.vscode/setting.json` и посмотрите как изменится редактор.
+VS Code allows you to do very fine customization.
+For example, try creating this local customization file `.vscode/setting.json` and see how the editor changes.

 ::: details settings.json